 If you have a retinal vein occlusion, one or more of the following complications may mean you need treatment:

 The most common need for treatment is if you have macular oedema – this is when your central macular area of your retina is swollen with fluid.
 It is caused by a damaged vein, which leaks fluid and collects at your macula.
-Macula oedema can cause problems with your central vision, leading to difficulties recognising faces, reading or watching television with that eye.
+Macula oedema can cause problems with your central vision, causing blurring and distortion.
+This can lead to difficulties recognising faces, reading or watching television with that eye.

 If a large part of your retina is affected by the retinal vein occlusion, like in a central retinal vein occlusion, areas of the retina become starved of oxygen.
 This is called ischaemia.
 The eye responds to ischaemia by attempting to grow new blood vessels, a process called neovascularisation.
 This is nature’s way of trying to repair the damage by growing a new blood supply to the oxygen-starved area of your retina.